HDR scholarship rounds are held twice per year

 - Two referee reports

-Scholarship applications received after the nominated round closure date will not be considered.
+Scholarship applications received after the nominated round closure date will not be accepted.

 If you wish to withdraw a submitted scholarship application, you may do so by contacting the Research Scholarships Officer [email protected] by email and request to withdraw your application.
 If you formally withdraw your application before the round closing date you will be permitted to resubmit an application at a later date.